Postpartum bleeding

 Postpartum bleeding or postpartum hemorrhage (PPH) is significant blood loss following childbirth.
 It is the most common cause of maternal death worldwide, disproportionately affecting developing countries.
 Definitions and criteria for diagnosis are highly variable.
 PPH is defined by the World Health Organization as "blood loss of 500 ml or more within 24 hours after birth", though signs of shock (insufficient blood flow) have also been used as a definition.
 Some bleeding after childbirth is normal and is called lochia.
 It is difficult to distinguish lochia from delayed PPH.

 Signs and symptoms of PPH may initially include: an increased heart rate, feeling faint upon standing, and an increased breathing rate.
 As more blood is lost, the patient may feel cold, blood pressure may drop, and they may become restless or unconscious.
 In severe cases circulatory collapse, disseminated intravascular coagulation and death can occur.
-The condition can occur up to twelve weeks following delivery in the secondary form.
+The condition can occur up to twelve weeks following delivery.

 The most common cause of PPH is insufficient contraction of the uterus following childbirth; this contraction normally stops the blood flow that supplies the fetus during pregnancy.
 Other causes are retained placenta, where the placenta is not expelled after childbirth; a tear of the uterus, cervix, or vagina; or poor blood clotting.
 PPH is more likely to occur in people who are Asian, are obese, previously had PPH or have an anemia, give birth to a large baby or more than one fetus, or are older than 40 years of age.
 It also occurs more commonly following caesarean sections, those in whom medications are used to start labor, those requiring the use of a vacuum or forceps, and those who have an episiotomy.